Pirate FlagPirates and PrivateersPirate Flag

 A historical note from Cindy

-As Irwin points out, pirates did bang on ships, shout, curse, and make a variety of other loud noises.
-This was called “vaporing.”
+As Irwin points out, pirates do bang on ships, shout, curse, and make a variety of other loud noises.
+This is called “vaporing.”

 Crossbones asks viewers to forget that Lieutenant Robert Maynard and one of his men slew Blackbeard and cut off his head in 1718, eleven years before the television series takes place.

-(There has never been any doubt that it was Blackbeard’s severed head that was put on display.
-In a future installment of my Pirates and Death article, you’ll discover that such displays were common, whether the whole body or just part of it was exhibited.
-The reason for doing so was to warn others who might consider straying from the straight and narrow not to.
-They might well end their days this same way.
+There has never been any doubt that it was Blackbeard’s severed head that is put on display.
+In my Pirates and Death article, you’ll discover that such displays are common, whether the whole body or just part of it is exhibited.
+The reason for doing so is to warn others who may consider straying from the straight and narrow not to.
+They may well end their days this same way.

 Episodes 3 & 4

-Let me just say that although this finally provides a way for Blackbeard to be alive at this time, I can’t stop thinking about the Code of a Gentleman that Navy officers lived by.
-When the smallest slight was made it was “swords or pistols at dawn!”
+So there are some interesting developments on Crossbones!
+In the third episode (spoiler alert), a merchant gets caught in a Royal Navy trap.
+During a private conversation, the Post-Captain reveals to the merchant that he is the man credited with killing Blackbeard, William Jagger, but he knows at the time that it isn’t really Blackbeard whose head is hung from the bowsprit.
+Now having acquired more rank and status, Governor Jagger has launched his vendetta to finally get Blackbeard, starting with learning which island he is on.
+Let me just say that although this finally provides a way for Blackbeard to be alive at this time, I can’t stop thinking about the Code of a Gentleman that Navy officers live by.
+When the smallest slight is made it is “swords or pistols at dawn!”
 Yet here’s a man whose very advancement in his career is partially or totally based on his own dishonesty!

 Before learning what has happened to the merchant, a small crew is sent to Cuba to infiltrate a residence and copy a map without anyone knowing.
-Of course the English spy/island doctor, Tom Lowe, is chosen for his special skills.
+Of course, the English spy/island doctor, Tom Lowe, is chosen for his special skills.

 For Crossbones, it’s more of the same – every effort is perfectly executed with skill and never a sign of a drunken pirate.
-The story is so land-bound there were no scenes aboard ship, although we briefly see a ship sailing.
+The story is so land-bound there are no scenes aboard ship, although we briefly see a ship sailing.
 Intrigue, yes.
 Character development and plot twists, yes.

+About Black Sails I have to say episodes three and four continue to show pirates being pirates!
+The story progresses as Flint tries to get a consort and crew, along with cannons able to shoot a heavier ball, to take the treasure galleon.
 One great illustration of this comes when the owner of the tavern, a woman, catches one captain’s crew abusing one of her “girls.”
 Her anger carries such weight with the pirates – a threat to cut off their liquor and other entertainments – she persuades them to depose their captain on the spot and join with Flint by electing his mate as their captain!

 Another proof is when we see Billy Bones aboard the ship, addressing the crew about the need to careen the ship.
 In an effort to speed the process, he tries to get the pirates to agree that if they get the expected barrel of rum and a pig roast, they’ll do without free girls in a tent nearby.
 The men, being the fun-loving pirates they are, flatly refuse!